The Snow at the Palisade

 Back in Deerfield, one member of the Nims household had escaped the raiders entirely.

-Godfrey’s daughter Thankful and her new husband had taken shelter in a small dwelling buried deep beneath the snow.
+Godfrey’s daughter Thankful and her new husband, Benjamin Munn, had taken shelter in a small dwelling buried deep beneath the snow.
 Hidden from the attackers, they remained undiscovered.

 By midmorning, the attack was over.